developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 * **EMM Agent settings must be persistent** following an Enterprise Reset.
 * **Agent settings must allow the device to connect to the appropriate EMM server**.
 * **Agent settings must allow management of the device**.
-* **the EMM Agent (not the Staging process) in most cases is expected to control access to production-network configuration**, since such configurations often change over time.
+* **The EMM Agent (not the Staging process) usually controls access to production-network configuration** since such configurations often change over time.
-* **The agent settings should ensure that production-network configuration is re-established** following an Enterprise Reset​.
+* **Agent settings should ensure that production-network configuration is re-established** following an Enterprise Reset​.

 -----